-Our meta-analysis suggests that there is no significant difference in exit-site infection between laparoscopic and open-surgery PDC placement (P = 0.834).
-Based on a study which had the highest weight (34.95%), the incidences of exit-site infection among the open-surgery and laparoscopic group were not significantly different.^[19] Furthermore, the results of this study were in agreement with a previous meta-analyses.^[8,31] Potential confounding factor of occurrence of exit-site infection in the open-surgery and laparoscopic group is the time when PD is started after the insertion of a catheter.
-Some studies recommend immediate start of PD after catheter insertion,^[20] other studies recommend a waiting period of 3-5 days^[23] while some authors suggest a waiting period of 2 weeks.^[12,21,22]
+Our meta-analysis suggests that there is no significant difference in exit-site infection between the laparoscopic and open surgery PDC placement (P = 0.834).
+Based on a study that had the highest weight (34.95%), the incidence of exit-site infection among the open surgery and laparoscopic groups was not significantly different.[19]
+Furthermore, the results of this study were in agreement with a previous meta-analysis that reported no statistically significant difference in exit-site infection between the patients subjected to a laparoscopic procedure and an open surgery PDC placement.[8]
+Additionally, based on a meta-analysis done in 2010, there was no difference in the exit-site infection between the two PDC placement procedures.[31]
+The potential confounding factor of occurrence of exit-site infection in the open surgery and laparoscopic groups is the time when PD was started after the insertion of a catheter.
+Some studies recommend the immediate start of PD after catheter insertion,[20] other studies recommend a waiting period of 3 to 5 days,[33] whereas some authors suggest a waiting period of 2 weeks.[12,21,22]

-The limitation of the study is that 6 of the 17 studies included in the meta-analysis were non-randomized.
-The non-randomized studies could have contributed to bias due to uncaptured differences between the groups.
-Furthermore, the estimates generated were not adjusted and hence some confounding factors may have impacted negatively on the study.
-Nevertheless, despite the limitations, the meta-analysis provides meaningful information regarding complications associated with laparoscopic and open-surgery PDC placement procedures.
+The limitation of the study is that six of the 17 studies included in the meta-analysis were nonrandomized.
+The nonrandomized studies could have contributed to the bias due to uncaptured differences between the groups.
+Furthermore, the estimates generated were not adjusted, and hence some confounding factors may have affected negatively on the study.
+Nevertheless, despite the limitations, the meta-analysis provides meaningful information regarding complications associated with laparoscopic and open surgery PDC placement procedures.